MonicaG/MonicaG.github.io/_posts/2016-02-29-unmet-peer-dependency-build-warning-when-creating-a-hubot-script-package.markdown

 npm WARN hubot-lmgtfy@0.1.0 requires a peer of hubot@2.x but none was installed.
 {% endhighlight %}

-I solved this by using the following:
+**Why did this happen?**

+I am using npm version 3.7.5.
+As of version 3, npm will no longer install a peer dependency for you.
+In this case no action is needed and the warning can be ignore.
+This is because the package is a plugin to hubot which already has the dependency listed in its package.json file.
+Building and running hubot worked as expected with no warning or error messages.

+However, if you do want to install the hubot peer dependency you can do so with the following:

 {% highlight bash %}
 npm install -g hubot .
 {% endhighlight %}

-Why did this happen?
-I am using npm version 3.7.5.
-As of version 3, npm will no longer install a peer dependency for you.
-If the peer dependecy does not exist on your machine, then you must install it.
-So, intalling hubot, which my package has a peer dependency on, fixed the issue.
-When doing a peer dependency install you will also need to do the install of the packages as a one liner, rather than installing them seperately.
+Note: when doing a peer dependency install you will need to install the packages as a one liner, with the dependency listed first.
+Installing them separately will not work.

 For reference see: